 Foreign Language Summer Programs

 Exeter students may participate in the Academy's summer programs abroad.
 Each study tour combines a linguistic immersion through an academic and cultural program with activities geared especially toward adolescents.
-In the French, Spanish and Chinese programs, an Exeter instructor will serve as director, accompanying the students in their travel and excursions, and assuring supervision and frequent contact with the students.
+An Exeter instructor will serve as director, accompanying the students in their travel and excursions, and assuring supervision and frequent contact with the students.
 Programs may be cancelled if there is insufficient interest in a given year.
-The director of the Toin, Japan, program is appointed from any of the participating American schools (see below).
 The programs do not earn academic credits, but students may be able to advance a term in their language study at the Academy through recommendation of the program director or a placement test taken upon their return.
 For dates, itinerary and fees, please write to the specific program or contact the Department of Modern Languages.
 The summer tours are offered according to staffing availability and the degree of student interest.
 Check with the head of department to see if the tour will in fact be offered in the coming summer.

 This program is designed for students who are interested in exploring Japanese language and culture and no language background in Japanese is necessary.
 For two weeks, students live in the greater Tokyo/Yokohama area with a Japanese host family with a son or daughter of the same age, and attend Kumon High school located in Yokohama.
 Students will attend academic classes as well as language classes, and experience cultural activities, such as judo, kendo, calligraphy, tea ceremony, and flower arranging.
 The students will also go on field trips to see historical sites such as Kamakura, the former capital of Japan during the Kamakura Period, and Asakusa, site of the famous Senso-ji Buddhist temple, as well as urban districts like Shibuya, the fashion center of Japan, and Akihabara, a major center for technology.